hokus15/home-assistant-config/README.md

 I have a APC Back-UPS 650VA UPS attached to my raspberry pi.

+**Note that this is not used any more since version 0.34 a nut sensor was released.
+I leave it here only for information purpose.**

 This UPS gives power to my main internet router, my raspberry pi and my QNAP NAS.

 Monitor the UPS status is very useful to know when a power outage has occured (and receive a telegram notification) and also know when the power is back to normal.

-**Note that the following configuration is not used any more.
-Since version 0.34 a nut sensor was released.
-I leave it here only for information purpose.**

 To monitor the UPS status in Home Assistant I use a MQTT sensor.